mohssenk/Arabic-Melodies-Project/README.md

 Sikah – Intimacy & Devotion

-Understanding maqamat is an advanced skill typically requiring years of training.
-This AI-powered system aims to classify maqamat from recitations and assist learners in recognizing them.
+Understanding maqams is an advanced skill typically requiring years of training.
+This AI-powered system aims to classify maqams from recitations and assist learners in recognizing them.

 ---------------------------------------